kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 to make containers secure.
 User namespaces isolate user and group IDs by allowing processes to run with different IDs in the container and in the host.
 Specially, a process running as privileged in a container can be unprivileged in the host.
-This gives more capabilities to the containers and protects the host from malicious or compromised containers.
+This makes it possible to give more capabilities to the containers and protects the host from malicious or compromised containers.

 This KEP is a continuation of the work initiated in the [Support Node-Level User